-- Web hosting cost.
-Your bill will depend on your storage and security requirements.
+Hosting for eCommerce website.
+Your bill for hosting eCommerce website will depend on your storage and security requirements.

-- Maintenance cost.
-You have to pay regular domain, hosting, and platform fees.
+Maintenance cost.
+You have to pay regular domain, hosting for eCommerce website, and platform fees.
 You also need to cover payment processing costs as long as your store is live.

-The bottom line is this: if you need a liveable e-commerce website, you can’t have it cheap, quick, and good.
+The bottom line is this: if you need a liveable eCommerce website, you can’t have it cheap, quick, and good.
 And if someone promises to juggle these three balls for you, they are probably lying.
 The good news is that reputable software development agencies usually give a project estimate and an initial consultation for free.
-To discuss your project with IT Delight Shopware 6 Developers, drop us a line here.
+To discuss starting eCommerce website with IT Delight Shopware 6 Developers, drop us a line here.

 To find the right developers, write out in full what you need to build.
 Spell out every feature even if it seems obvious to you—detailed product specifications save a lot of time and effort in the long run, especially should you change a contractor at some point.